the-papabear/mr-bear-codes/README.md

 - [x] Dynamic experience counter in the summary element
 - [ ] Clickable summary elements that redirect to the specified section
 - [ ] Dark theme because why not
+- [ ] Research and implement a system for your CSS to minify redundancy